metorikhq/metorik-helper/readme.txt

 = Fast support =

 Support is available to every Metorik user, whether you're just starting your trial or have used us for years.
 We'll personally work with you to ensure you and your team get the most out of Metorik.
+There's a reason why 5000+ stores and 1000s of customers trust us as their WooCommerce reporting solution - [view the love](https://metorik.com/love).

 = Bring your team =